 IEEE 802.11 and its members are prepared to assist the Commission in order to begin to resolve the issues in this important docket.
 We believe the Commission can and should issue its first Report and Order in this proceeding in the fourth calendar quarter of this year or soon thereafter.
-Because the technologies enabled by IEEE 802.11 are global, we are mindful of the important precedent that the Commission will be setting for other regulators around the world.
-The explosive growth that we are witnessing in the use of 802.11 radio local area networks (RLANs) requires prompt and thoughtful regulatory action, and to frame the debate for regulators everywhere.
+Because the markets enabled by IEEE 802.11 technologies are global, we are mindful of the important precedent that the Commission will be setting for other regulators around the world.
+The explosive growth that we are witnessing in the use of IEEE 802.11 radio local area networks (RLANs) requires prompt and thoughtful regulatory action which will coincidentally help to frame the debate for regulators everywhere.
 Accordingly, we find suggestions that the Commission do nothing unless and until there is a change in ITU regulations to be ill-informed.
-As the record amply demonstrates, 802.11 technology is too important to consumers, businesses, service providers, and to national economies, to delay.
-Spectrum rules that best enable the next generation of 802.11 technology, and which will meet the rising tide of consumer and business demand, are essential as 802.11 RLANs becomes the primary on and off ramp to the Internet.
+As the record amply demonstrates, IEEE 802.11 technology is too important to consumers, businesses, service providers, and to national economies, to delay.
+Spectrum rules that best enable the next generation of IEEE 802.11 technology, and which will meet the rising tide of consumer and business demand, are essential as IEEE 802.11 RLANs become the primary on and off ramp to the Internet.

-Unlicensed devices are playing an outsized role in meeting wireless data needs
+Unlicensed devices are playing an important and critical role in meeting wireless data needs

 For the Commission to dedicate staff resources to a proceeding as wide-ranging and technical as this one, there needs to be a motivating driver.
 IEEE 802.11 asserts that the Commission look no further than the comments.
-Filing after filing reveals breathtaking advancements in how technology enabled by our standards is being utilized.
+Filing after filing reveals breathtaking advancements in how technology enabled by IEEE 802 standards is being utilized.

 While the record is extensive, IEEE 802.11 wishes to call out a few of the most salient points:

-801.11 technology is becoming the way in which the world accesses the Internet.
+IEEE 802.11 technology is becoming the dominant means for accessing the Internet globally.

-As the way in which we use powerful smartphone, tablet, laptop and other devices changes, and as we consume more data, the 2.4 GHz band is becoming congested in urban areas, forcing increased utiliation of 5 GHz.
+As the ways in which powerful smartphone, tablet, laptop and other devices are used have changed, and the amount of information exchanged over wireless media has increased, the 2.4 GHz band has become congested in urban areas, necessitating increased utilization of the 5 GHz band.

-Looking ahead to the future, rising demand by users necessitates that wireless broadband connections must increase throughput, and 802.11/Wi-Fi is no exception - this is part of the inevitable evolution to faster and better technology.
+Looking ahead to the future, rising demand by users for information exchange necessitates increased capacity of the wireless broadband connections that carry the information and IEEE 802.11/Wi-Fi is no exception - this is part of the inevitable evolution to faster and better technology.

-802.11ac will become the predominant Wi-Fi technology in a few years.
+IEEE 802.11ac is projected to become the predominant Wi-Fi technology in a few years.

-The range of devices, and the range of applications, for 802.11/Wi-Fi is exploding.
+The range of devices and applications based on IEEE 802.11/Wi-Fi is exploding.

-Operators- mobile and cable and fixed wired – are integrating 802.11/Wi-Fi into their networks, investing in significant build outs of network infrastructure, and are viewing Wi-Fi as an essential part of their offer.
+Mobile, cable and fixed-wired operators are integrating IEEE 802.11/Wi-Fi into their networks, investing in significant build outs of network infrastructure.
+They consider Wi-Fi as an essential part of their offer.